whatnameisavailable/ZPIRE/chat.md

   Prompts:
     >Generate a code that can written in HTML.
 Design a card matching game displayed in 3*3.
 Randomly light up several number of cards as colour #F28C38 and count down 5 seconds for memorising.
 After 5 seconds, discolourize all cards and as user to select the cars pattern just shown.<br/>

-    The response give a suggestion on coding for us to modify, make further advancements and use in our landing page in a convenient way
+    The response give a suggestion on coding for us to modify, make further advancements and use in our landing page in a convenient way.

 # Project Evolution